krito-and-the-stoker/americas/assets/templates/error.md

 Maybe you can **continue** your game.
 Sometimes it helps to **reload** the page.

-If the error persists, please *try again later*.
 We have received a notification and will attempt to fix the problem.

 Error: *{error}*

-[if saveOnExit] If you reload the page, your game will automatically be *saved* and you can resume. [] [if {not saveOnExit}] If you reload the page, your game will *not be saved*, unless you continue and tick the *save on exit* option on the top right panel. []
+[if {saveOnExit}] If you reload the page, your game will automatically be *saved* and you can resume. [] [if {not saveOnExit}] If you reload the page, your game will *not be saved*, unless you continue and tick the *save on exit* option on the top right panel. []

 [answer action:close] **Continue** []
 [answer action:reload] **Reload Page** []